 BNY Mellon SA/NV makes use of the robust performance appraisal system in place at BNY Mellon to document an individual's performance.
-This contains not only agreed and individualized business goals, but also a compulsory risk management goal and a compliance and ethics goal.
+This contains not only agreed and individualized business goals, but also a compulsory risk & compliance goal as well as a diversity & inclusion goal.

 Categories of staff whose professional activities have a material impact on its risk profile ("MRTs") are requested to include in their performance appraisal process one or more "goals" related to their role in the legal entity.
-MRTs also have, as have all staff members, a compulsory risk management goal, and a compliance and ethics goal.
+MRTs also have, as have all staff members, a compulsory risk & compliance goal as well as a diversity & inclusion goal.
 For MRTs, the performance related to the risk and control aspects of their job is further detailed and documented through the Risk Culture Summary Scorecard ("RCSS"), for which BNY Mellon SA/NV uses a system of metrics related to the main control aspects: compliance & ethics, reputational and operational risk, risk exposures, and audit.
 This allows the control functions of BNY Mellon SA/NV to provide more detailed input in respect of behaviour or incidents that occur within the responsibility of the job holder.
-No incident occurred in 2018 which resulted in an ex-post risk adjustment (through malus or clawback) of variable compensation for previous performance years.
+No incident occurred in 2019 which resulted in an ex-post risk adjustment (through malus or clawback) of variable compensation for previous performance years.